areee/kassakuitti/README.md

 All contributions are welcome.
 If you would like to contribute, please give an [issue](https://github.com/areee/kassakuitti/issues/new) to discuss about the problem.

+There are [wiki pages](https://github.com/areee/kassakuitti/wiki) for this project.
+Please update them if you find some useful tricks for using Dart.
+Currently, there's only instructions for generating locally a coverage report.

 This project is authored by [Arttu Ylhävuori](https://www.linkedin.com/in/arttuylh).